Gareth Malone: we reveal the choirmaster’s family, YouTube series, The Choir TV show and album

 As well as The Choir, he has also presented television series including Gareth Malone Goes to Glyndebourne and was one of the judges on Pitch Battle in 2017.

-Gareth is married to an English teacher called Becky and they have a daughter, Esther, who was born in 2010 and a son, Gilbert, born in 2013.
+Now, the 44-year-old choirmaster is married to an English teacher called Becky and they live together in north London with their daughter, Esther, who was born in 2010, and son, Gilbert, born in 2013.
+They are expecting their third child, but the due date is still to be announced.

 Gareth first appeared on TV in 2007 with ‘The Choir’, a series in which he took teenagers with no experience of singing and put together a choir.